ErpNetDocs/info/information/licensing/core-licensing.md

 Having said that, each core is allocated capacity, approximately equal to:

-* 1 CPU core for SQL Server
+* 1 CPU core of a specialized frequency-optimized CPU for database processing
-* 32 GB RAM for SQL Server
+* 32 GB RAM for database processing
-* 1 CPU core for Application server
+* 1 CPU core of a general purpose server CPU for Application server
 * 4 GB RAM for Application server (but not less than 8 GB per app server)